Best Things to Do at the Houston Museum of Natural Science with Kids

 Located in the heart of Houston's Museum District, the Houston Museum of Natural Science (HMNS) is one of the most visited museums in the country, and a fun, educational trip for kids.
 This world-class museum consists of five floors of permanent halls full of awe-inspiring exhibits and a steady rotation of traveling special exhibits.
 Discover the tropical rainforest, reach back in time to when dinosaurs walked the Earth, blast forward to learn about the future of renewable energy, and explore space in the Burke Baker Planetarium.
 Plus, the Wortham Giant Screen Theatre was Houston’s first IMAX theatre offering 3D images, and the Cockrell Butterfly Center is a stunning, living exhibit that showcases hundreds of live butterflies in a naturalistic rainforest setting.

 There is so much to see and do at the Houston Museum of Natural Science.
 Take kids on an active learning adventure by visiting exhibits that are more likely to keep children's attention.
 Here, we’ve curated a few of the best things to do at Houston’s Museum of Natural Science with kids to help you plan your visit.
+Save money on many of Houston's best attractions with a CityPASS.

 Interested in more Houston museums?
 Check out our article on Free Admission Times and Days at Houston's Best Museums, Zoos, and Gardens.